regales/Resin-Reminder/README.md

 # Resin-Reminder
-Hi This Is For You MR RAZER FOR RESIN REMINDING IN GENSHIN LAZY ASS.
+> This Is Not Original